Eunice Foote was an early American feminist, inventor, and ground-breaking scientist.

-Foote’s insights serve as the cornerstone of climate-change science and her feminist activism created the momentum for changes in the civil, social, and political rights of women.
+Foote’s insights serve as a cornerstone of understanding the greenhouse effect, and her feminist activism created the momentum for changes in the civil, social, and political rights of women.
 Despite these achievements, few have heard of Foote.
-John Perlin, an author and visiting scholar in the UCSB Physics Department is writing a book about Eunice Foote in which he hopes to demonstrate Foote’s primacy in laying the foundation for today’s climate-change science and in the process to correct the historical record that credits two men – John Tyndall and Svante Arrhenius.
+John Perlin, an author and visiting scholar in the UCSB Physics Department, is writing a book about Eunice Foote in which he hopes to demonstrate Foote’s primacy in laying the foundation for understanding the greenhouse effect, a critical component of the climate system, and in the process restore her place among other early pioneers, such as John Tyndall and Svante Arrhenius.

 The story of Eunice Foote demonstrates the deep historical roots of climate change science and demonstrate that women have been making important contributions to climate science for a long time: As Dr. Joe Incandela, UCSB Vice-Chancellor of Research states, “This important history about Eunice Foote needs to hit the main stage in light of its global warming lessons and its revelations about the history of women in science.”

 This UCSB Library exhibition will draw on Perlin’s research to illustrate Foote’s contributions to climate science and feminism and connect her legacy to the contributions of faculty at UCSB who study climate change.